RunBuzz

 Somewhere between miles 18 and 20, most runners start feeling the signs of fatigue.
 Hang in there and do not panic.
 You may have a few tough miles ahead, but you are getting close.
 "You got this" was a mantra I used over and over during this part of the race.

 Running through the Pilsen neighborhood, you will experience a great vibe from Hispanic spectators, which boosts motivation to keep running.
-At miles 19.5 through 23.5, aid stations offer Chiquita bananas.
+Bananas start showing up at aid stations from about mile 20 onward.

 Step 6 — Mile 21 to Finish: Time to Shine